 This is a voluntary program for our students in grades 1-4.
 Students who participate read AR books outside of school and take the quizzes for points.
 They may visit the AR store at the end of each grading period to buy items with their points.
-Points may be saved to earn larger items such as "secretary or principal for a 1⁄2 day."
 Each year, the school sets an AR goal for how many points we aim to earn as a school.
 If we reach our yearly goal, there is a school-wide incentive.